The Practice Incentives Program (PIP) aims to support general practice activities.

 Most payments made through PIP are made to practices, and focus on aspects of general practice that contribute to quality care.

 Payments under the PIP Quality Stream

 The table explains the payments under the Practice Incentives Program Quality Stream.

 The table explains the payments under the Practice Incentives Program Capacity stream.

 Payments under the PIP Rural support stream

-The table below explains the payments under the Practice Incentives Programme Rural support stream.
+The table below explains the payments under the Practice Incentives Program Rural support stream.

 Calculating the SWPE value

-The Standardised Whole Patient Equivalent (SWPE) value of a practice is the sum of the fractions of care provided to practice patients, weighted for the age and of each patient.
+The SWPE value of a practice is the sum of the fractions of care provided to practice patients, weighted for the age and of each patient.

 Calculation of payments